-The church building is closed
+The church building is now open at particular times

 The church community continues to be active offering prayer and support to those who need it.
 The Vicar is available by phone or email to those who need her.
 She is offering regular prayers and thoughts on Facebook.

 We encourage everyone to keep an eye out for their neighbours and offer help as needed.
 It may be better to phone if there is a possibility that they are self isolating.

 All public worship will resume on 12th July

 Public worship in St Chad’s will resume on Sunday 12th July.

 Worship online will continue.
 Details of the services and how to find them are on the Worship on the Web page of this website.